sivakatir/UnityPlayFab_AngryBots/README.md

 ![](https://github.com/PlayFab/UnityPlayFab_AngryBots/blob/master/_repo_images/PlayfabMenu.png)

 Change the TitleId for your own TitleId in the Config panel if you like to create your own items or change the loaded content from the developer dashboard on developer.playfab.com.
-You can also create a new scene and add prefabs directly from the same panel.
+You can add prefabs directly from the same panel to your current scene.

 ![](https://github.com/PlayFab/UnityPlayFab_AngryBots/blob/master/_repo_images/PlayFabConfig.png)